PhrontHQ/gcp.mod/README.md

 # gcp-mod
-Mod allowing to build live-apps using Google Cloud Platform
+Mods to build and deploy mods on Google Cloud Platform

 TODO: Solve the manual login needed all the time with: